Streaming Services and VPNs: Where’s My Student Discount?

 Even though Spotify technically has its own plan designed for students that grants you access for $4.99 a month, the company also offers a combo pack that comes with unlimited access to Hulu’s commercial plan for $4.99, too.
 Previously, signing up for both of these services individually would set you back $18.99 per month.

 Spotify technically does have an ad-supported free version that students can use if you really want to, but Hulu no longer offers a free option.
-The bonus of the combo subscription means that for just five bucks a month, you get access to unlimited music and TV/movies, which easily makes it the best deal for students who study hard but also like to take a break once in awhile to catch up on their stories.
+The bonus of the combo subscription means that for just five bucks a month, you get access to unlimited music and TV/movies, which easily makes it the best student discount for those who study hard but also like to take a break once in awhile to catch up on their stories.

 Of all the great deals on this list, Amazon’s offering is undoubtedly one of the best when you add up all the savings over the course of a year.